What is a Decentralized Exchange

 Usability: While DEX user interfaces have been improving, they are often perceived as less user-friendly compared to centralized exchanges.
 This potential usability gap can pose a barrier to entry for some users, particularly those who are new to blockchain technology.

-Regulation: DEXs typically operate in a more decentralized and less regulated environment compared to centralized exchanges.
+Regulation: DEX typically operate in a more decentralized and less regulated environment compared to centralized exchanges.
 As a result, they may not have stringent regulatory frameworks in place or conduct thorough token listing reviews.
 While this openness aligns with the principles of decentralization, it can introduce additional risks, especially for less technologically savvy investors who may not fully understand the tokens they are trading.

 Centralized Exchange vs. Decentralized Exchange